-With so little trade at stake, it seems an absurd argument but as ABC Lateline discovered, Ukraine’s tobacco industry is especially powerful.
+With so little trade at stake, it seems an absurd argument but as ABC Lateline discovered, Ukraine’s tobacco industry is powerful.
 After the collapse of the Soviet Union, production soared through conglomerates like Japan Tobacco International (JTI) and Philip Morris peaking at more than 130 billion cigarettes four years ago.
-Unsurprisingly JTI supports the challenge to Australia.
+JTI supports the challenge to Australia.
 “Put simply, if this measure is passed, Australia will be saying to the rest of the world, ‘we’re not open for business’,” JTI said.
-Ukraine challenges two key Australian measures, the Tobacco Plain Packaging Act 2011 and its implementing Tobacco Plain Packaging Regulations 2011.
-Its case is that these Acts are inconsistent with several articles of the Trade-Related Aspects of Intellectual Property Rights (TRIPS) Agreement, some of the Technical Barriers to Trade (TBT) agreement and one of the 1994 GATT agreement.
+Ukraine challenges two key Australian measures, the Tobacco Plain Packaging Act 2011 and the Tobacco Plain Packaging Regulations 2011.
+It says these acts are inconsistent with articles of the Trade-Related Aspects of Intellectual Property Rights (TRIPS) Agreement, some of the Technical Barriers to Trade (TBT) agreement and one of the 1994 GATT agreements.

-Australia was furious with the interference.
-It said Ukraine had high death rates from tobacco and its actions were at odds with its own policies to comply with the WHO Framework Convention on Tobacco Control.
+Australia said Ukraine had high death rates from tobacco and its actions were at odds with its own policies to comply with the WHO Framework Convention on Tobacco Control.
 Australia defended the tobacco plain packaging as a “sound, well-considered measure designed to achieve a legitimate objective — the protection of public health”.
 Australia said the WTO recognised public heath as a fundamental right of its members and the measure was non-discriminatory and not unnecessarily restrictive.

-Unlike Ukraine, Uruguay understood Australian aims.
+Uruguay agrees with Australian aims.
 Its WTO reps said Uruguay “could not remain silent in this fight against the most serious pandemic confronting humanity”.
 Uruguay said the Multilateral Trading System should not force members to allow a product that kills its citizens in large numbers “to be sold wrapped as candy to attract new victims.”
-New Zealand said that it is also considering plain packaging measures and Norway said that countries are under obligation to adopt measures to protect public health.
+New Zealand said it is also considering plain packaging measures and Norway said countries are under obligation to adopt measures to protect public health.

-But other countries such as Zimbabwe, Honduras, Dominican Republic, Nicaragua and Indonesia have backed Ukraine.
+Zimbabwe, Honduras, Dominican Republic, Nicaragua and Indonesia have backed Ukraine.
 Zimbabwe relies on tobacco taxes and has not forgiven Australia for its anti-Mugabe stance.
-It said 200,000 farmers and their families in the country depend on tobacco.
-How many Australian lives should die for these farmers, they did not say.
-Central American nations Honduras and Nicaragua supported the Ukraine too.
-Honduras said that the WHO Framework Convention is “indicative and non-binding” while Nicaragua said tobacco was one of their most important exports.
+It said 200,000 farmers and their families in Zimbabwe depend on tobacco.
+Honduras said the WHO Framework Convention is “indicative and non-binding” while Nicaragua said tobacco was one of their most important exports.